Aliases for AGO1 Gene

 GeneCards Summary for AGO1 Gene

-AGO1 (Argonaute RISC Catalytic Component 1) is a Protein Coding gene.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include RNA binding.
-An important paralog of this gene is PIWIL4.
+AGO1 (Argonaute RISC Component 1) is a Protein Coding gene.
+Diseases associated with AGO1 include Agenesis Of Corpus Callosum, Cardiac, Ocular, And Genital Syndrome and Cervical Non-Keratinizing Squamous Cell Carcinoma.
+Among its related pathways are RET signaling and Pre-NOTCH Expression and Processing.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
+An important paralog of this gene is AGO3.

 Required for RNA-mediated gene silencing (RNAi).
 Binds to short RNAs such as microRNAs (miRNAs) or short interfering RNAs (siRNAs), and represses the translation of mRNAs which are complementary to them.
 Lacks endonuclease activity and does not appear to cleave target mRNAs.
 Also required for transcriptional gene silencing (TGS) of promoter regions which are complementary to bound short antigene RNAs (agRNAs).